graphql/graphql-spec/spec/Section 5 -- Validation.md

 ** Formal Specification **

   * For each {operation} in a document
-    * For each {variableUsage} in scope, variable must be operation's variable list.
+    * For each {variableUsage} in scope, variable must be in {operation}'s variable list.
-    * Let {fragments} be every fragment reference by that operation transitively
+    * Let {fragments} be every fragment referenced by that {operation} transitively
     * For each {fragment} in {fragments}
-      * For each {variableUsage} in scope of {fragment}, variable must be {operation}'s variable list.
+      * For each {variableUsage} in scope of {fragment}, variable must be in {operation}'s variable list.

 ** Explanatory Text **

 Variables are scoped on a per-operation basis.
-That means that any variable used within the context of a operation must be defined at the top level of that operation
+That means that any variable used within the context of an operation must be defined at the top level of that operation

 For example: